Kentucky's 2022 general election is November 8, 2022. Two lessons we learned from 2020: (1) time passes quickly (2) our votes count!

 When we vote, we’re choosing what kind of Kentucky we want to call home.
-Kentucky's May primary includes elections for the U.S. Senate, U.S. House, state legislature and many county, city, and judicial elections.
-The primary election matters.
+Kentucky's general election in November includes elections for the U.S. Senate, U.S. House, state legislature and many county, city, and judicial elections.
+Every election matters.

 Check your status and your voter registration.

-April 18, 2022 was Primary voter registration deadline.
+October 11, 2022 is the general election voter registration deadline.
 Please take a moment to check your voter registration at www.GoVoteKY.com to make sure that you are registered to vote where you’re living now.
 Ask your friends and family to check their voter registrations too.

 200,000 Kentuckians with felonies in their past won the right to vote again a few years ago, but largely have not been informed that they can now vote.
 You can find out if you or a friend of yours recently got your right to vote back at Check Your Status - Civil Rights Restoration (kentucky.gov)